pslucas0212/AWS-Technology/README.md

 ### AWS Services

 #### Compute
-- EC2 - Elactic Cloud Compute.
+- EC2 - Elastic Cloud Compute.
 EC2 allows you to rent and manage virtual servers in the cloud.
+Provision with one click.
+Chose pre-configured template from Amazon Machine Image (AMI).
+Configure and manages EC2 instance from the AWS Management console.
+SSH secure connection to laptop.
+EC2 Instance Connect (EIC) allows you to use IAM policies to control SSH access without the need to manage SSH keys.
+Systems manages connects to EC2 via web browser or AWS CLI.
+  - Pricing Options
+    - On-demand
+    - Spot
+    - Reserved Instances
+    - Dedicated Hosts
+    - Savings plans
 - Lambda - Lambda is a serverless compute service that lets you run code without managing servers.
 - Fargate - Fargate is a serverless compute engine for containers.
 - Lightsail - Lightsail allows you to quickly launch all the resources you need for small projects.